Dökött

-Dökött is a Swedish punk rock / skogsmetallband (metal) from Björbo, Dalarna, Sweden.
+Dökött is a Swedish punk rock / skogsmetallband (metal) from Björbo, Dalarna.
 It is a trio made up of Jonas "Heavy" Stentäpp, Peter "Pekka" Hindén and Andreas "Ryttarn" Ryttare.

 Dökött has released three albums and a compilation album (on CD and DVD) of a live performance from Rockstad.
 Their most famous songs are "Tuttar överallt" and "Leif".

 Heavy in Hjalle och Heavy

-The band became very well known in the late 1990s, after Dökött's "Heavy" took part in the reality television show På Rymmen with the title Hjalle och Heavy featuring Hans Hjalmar "Hjalle" Östman from band Mimikry and Jonas "Heavy" Stentäpp from bands Mimikry and Dökött was broadcast on Sweden's TV4 channel.
+The band became very well known in the late 1990s, after Dökött's "Heavy" took part in the reality television show På rymmen with the title Hjalle och Heavy featuring Hans Hjalmar "Hjalle" Östman from band Mimikry and Jonas "Heavy" Stentäpp from bands Mimikry and Dökött was broadcast on Sweden's TV4 channel.